usnistgov/trojai-example/README.md

 ## Building and Using this Minimal Example

+This minimal example was created with the [Round 11 sample model and data](https://github.com/usnistgov/trojai-example/tree/image-classification-sep2022) in mind.
+You should clone this repo and checkout to the `image-classification-sep2022` round to test.

 1. It's recommended to create a virtual environment to install all the required dependencies.
 This may require installing [python-venv](https://packaging.python.org/en/latest/key_projects/#venv).
 You can then activate the virtual environment

 ```